 - Intel Core i5-11400 vs AMD Ryzen 5 3600: Budget Gaming CPU Face-off

 However, bear in mind that the performance delta between Intel and AMD's comparably-priced chips often isn't worth paying a huge premium, at least for the vast majority of enthusiasts.
 You'd be hard-pressed to notice the small differences in gaming performance at the top of the AMD vs Intel stack, but things are more complicated in the mid-range.

-If you're a gaming fanatic that prizes every single last frame you can squeeze out, particularly if you're into overclocking, AMD's Ryzen 9 5900X is the answer on the high-end, and that leading-edge performance will also pay off if you plan to upgrade your GPU soon.
+If you're a gaming fanatic that prizes every single last frame you can squeeze out, particularly if you're into overclocking, Intel's Core i9-12900K is the answer on the high-end, and that leading-edge performance will also pay off if you plan to upgrade your GPU soon.
 If you're looking for a lower-priced chip that offers the same market-leading gaming performance that exchanges some heft in productivity applications for a lower price tag, the Core i7-12700K is your chip.
 For the vast majority, the Core i5-12600K offers the best blend of price and performance, making it the uncontested best CPU for gaming.

 AMD vs Intel Productivity and Content Creation Performance